-Improving data quality in community health programmes: Recommendations from inter-country research
+Improving data quality in community health programmes

 In all countries with community health programmes, close-to-community providers collect data about the people that they serve and the services that they provide.
 Depending on the country, these services include a mixture of health promotion, disease prevention, referral, and curative and disease management services.
 These data are essential to monitor the performance of community health programmes.
 Governments often rely on national Demographic and Health Surveys to provide them with information regarding the health of the populations in their districts/counties.
 The disadvantage of these surveys is that they are expensive and take place several years apart.
 The data collected by close-to-community providers offers a more regular and cheaper alternative, reaching all the way down to specific villages/facility catchment areas.